Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Top 5 Tokyo nightlife recommendations Kitchen Bar Noraya

 Their tea shōchū is one that I would highly recommend.
-You can get these with green tea, barley tea (brown tea) or rice tea.
+You can get these with green tea, barley tea (brown tea), or rice tea.
 You might suspect that there is no alcohol in the drink, but after a few, I’m sure you will start thinking otherwise.
-If you want to get your last taste of traditional Japanese sake or shōchū, they are a range and the bartenders are happy to assist with recommending you the perfect one.
+If you want to get your last taste of traditional Japanese sake or shōchū, they have a range and the bartenders are happy to assist with recommending you the perfect one.

-Get tipsy on Japanese drinks, enjoy a few plates of unique dishes, walk around a bit and do your last-minute shopping in the area.
+Get tipsy on Japanese drinks, enjoy a few plates of unique dishes, walk around a bit, and do your last-minute shopping in the area.

 Bar Tour